 - Resistance training thrice per week.
 Train muscles every Monday, Wednesday, and Friday.

-Although it goes against the typical stereotype exercise schedule, which involves having an entire chest day, tricep day, or shoulder day once a week, this regime fits the people falling in the genetically average category.
-So if you are also the one who is not a steroid user and falls in the genetically average group, you need to hit all your muscles at least two to three times in one week.
+Although it goes against the typical stereotype exercise schedule, which involves having an entire chest day, tricep day, or shoulder day once a week, this regime fits people in the genetically average category.
+So if you are also not a steroid user and fall in the genetically middle group, you need to hit all your muscles at least two to three times in one week.

 Step 3: Formulating a workable and effective workout split